 HOW MUCH SHOULD I MEDITATE?

-For further reading on adding to your meditation practice at home (or in the office, or on the subway), here’s some guidance on how to fit meditation into daily life.
+Here’s some guidance on how to fit meditation into your daily life.
 Remember, though: meditation is no more complicated than what we’ve described above.
 It is that simple … and that challenging.
 It’s also powerful and worth it.
 Give it a try.